 Claim in Eastern Caribbean Supreme Court against company directors for US$3m (junior).

 Re Fleetlite EWHC 3484

-Claim by liquidator for £1m against directors of construction company (junior).
+Acted for liquidator in claim for £1m against directors of construction company (junior).

 Giste v R

-Pro bono appeal to Privy Council from Bahamas in capital murder case (junior).
+Acted pro bono in appeal to Privy Council from Bahamas in capital murder case (junior).